jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 The lab draws upon a large dataset made available by [Airbnb](https://www.airbnb.com/).

-create various Big Data queries that are designed to provide the following insights to these Airbnb users:
+You will use this dataset to help ContosoBNB xxx create various Big Data queries that are designed to provide the following insights to these Airbnb users:

 + Current rental rate ranges based on their property location and features.